-I have a basic cookie recipe that I go for most of my cookie endeavours.
-I usually just modify the taste and texture of the cookie but switching ingredients in and out whenever warranted.
+I have to stop talking about my faults and get back to this cookie recipe.
+Like everyone, I suppose, I have a basic cookie recipe that I go for most of my cookie endeavours.
+I usually just modify the taste and texture of the cookie by switching ingredients in and out whenever warranted.
 This recipe is very similar to my chocolate chip cookie recipe, but I did make some minor adjustments.
 I knew that adding the Reese’s Pieces was going to give my cookie a sweeter taste, but also, there would be extra peanut butter flavour.
-I adjusted by reducing the amount of peanut butter I would normally use in a cookie recipe so that the peanut butter flavour wouldn’t inundate and take over some of the other flavours.
+I adjusted by reducing the amount of peanut butter I would normally use in a cookie recipe so that the peanut butter flavour would still be prevalent, but not so much that the cookie wouldn’t hold together during the baking process.

 - 1 teaspoon vanilla extract